Packages and Pricing

 I truly believe that placenta preparation is something that can and should be readily available to every Mother.
 I also recognize that the time for preparing the placenta occurs during one of the biggest transitions that a woman will ever experience, so I am very happy to offer this service to Mothers and their families to help take one thing off their minds and ease this transition time.

 All placenta preparation is performed with designated and sanitized equipment.
 OSHA standards are strictly observed.
-Preparation occurs in your home (where only your placenta is prepared), with cleanliness and respect as top priorities.
 Cleaning and sanitizing of the work space and all equipment occurs both before and after placenta preparation.

 Placenta Encapsulation ($175): This preparation method is increasing in popularity because then you can "just take some pills" and still get the potential benefits of the amazing placenta.
 Service includes transport (if necessary) of your placenta to your home, careful cleaning and trimming of the placenta, preparing, drying, grinding, and putting into capsules.
 This technique typically produces between 100-200 capsules per placenta.
-Lemon and Ginger Essential Oils are added to the placenta during the process.
 The capsules are given in a cobalt blue jar for storage.
 Cord keepsake and placenta prints can be included at no cost.

 Please contact me for more information, the process of preparation of the placenta should ideally begin within 24 hours of birth.
 This process sometimes requires additional planning and considerations that should be addressed weeks to months before birth.